 - Get your hands dirty during a work day.

 Contact: John Graham, land steward (firstname.lastname@example.org)

 - Participate in the annual Horseshoe Crab Survey.

 Contact Lois Davis, volunteer coordinator (email@example.com).

-Horseshoe Crab surveying takes place on 12 separate nights during in May and June each year.
-Count teams of three or four head to the Big Stone and Bennetts beaches during high tide in the evening to count and sex the crabs and record their findings.
-This information is later collected and used by the University of Delaware in their study of Horseshoe Crabs.
+Note: Horseshoe Crab surveying takes place on 12 separate nights during in May and June each year.
+Count teams of three or four head to Big Stone Beach during high tide in the evening to count crabs and record findings.
+This information is collected and used by the University of Delaware in their study of horseshoe crab population health.